system-er/Godot3DInterpreter/README.md

 TO procedurename xxx END - a procedure, parameter allowed ( recursion now works, see example ), example TO "PROC :A PRINT :A END
 GO procedurename - start a procedure, parameter allowed, example GO "PROC 42
 RANDOM as parameter, if RANDOM alone means 0-255, or RANDOM n for number, for example FORWARD RANDOM 50 means forward 0-49
 math with */+- and parenthesis () behind a = EQUALS TOKEN.
 ONLY behind a EQUALS TOKEN! example: MAKE "X 0  "X = :X + 7  PRINT :X, now also with float

 # FAQ:
 - why an interpreter, we have gdscript and other languages? for fun and learning c# with godot 4
-- want contact? try email siddhartha3786-222 at yahoo dot com
+- want contact? send me message in godot-forum. you have a nice interpreterprogram with nice results, then please send me?

 # last changes: